alanng10/class-lang/Docue/Article/Plat/a.md

 Text modules layer on top of System in the arch.

+Type modules layer on top of System in the arch.

 Storey modules layer on top of System in the arch.

-View modules layer on top of System in the arch.

 Binary modules layer on top of System in the arch.

+View modules layer on top of Type modules in the arch.

 Class compiler modules layer on top of List modules, Text modules and Binary modules in the arch.